- Founders in the Cloud

 35 things startups do not need

 I used to say that when I had my startup, we made every mistake in the book.
-I am not sure that I can say that anymore though given the many startup tragedies over the past decade.
+I am not sure that I can say that anymore given the many startup tragedies over the past decade.
 What I can say with absolutely certainty however is that making mistakes is part of the journey as an entrepreneur.

 Lots of pitfalls and distractions on the way to startup glory